 For the glaze

-- Line the base of your spring form with baking parchment.
-Grease the sides with butter and dust with a little flour.
+- Line the base of a 9-inch 24 cm springform pan with baking parchment.
+Grease the sides with butter and dust lightly with flour.

-- Peel the carrots, discard of the ends and finely grate them.
+- Peel the carrots, remove the ends, and finely grate them.

-- Pour or spread the cake batter in the form and bake for about 30-35 minutes.
+- Bake the dough for approximately 45-55 minutes.
 To check if the cake is done, prick a skewer into the middle.
-If it comes out clean it is done.
+If it comes out clean, it is done.

-- To make the carrots, you carefully roll out the orange marzipan and cut out 2 cm circles using the round piping tip (affiliate link).
-This will ensure that they are equal in size.
-Alternatively, you can form little balls and weigh each one separately.
-I made about 12 carrots.
-For each piece of cake one.
+- To shape the carrots, roll out the orange marzipan and cut 2 cm circles using a round piping tip (affiliate link) for uniformity.
+Alternatively, roll small balls and weigh them to ensure even sizing.
+I made about 12 carrots—one for each slice of cake.

 - The starting shape for each carrot is a little round ball.
 You roll it then on the palm of your hand to a triangle. (see picture)